 DB Netze is seeking for innovations from the aerospace sector that can be used to intelligently inspect, automatically maintain and continuously monitor the current state of tomorrows infrastructure, in order to make it more efficient, available and robust.

-Support the development of their technical systems with an eye towards achieving intelligent, interconnected, durable and disruption-free infrastructure.
-Partner up with DB Netz AG and put your solution to the test in their working railway environment.
+The challenge was looking for participants who aim to support the development of their technical systems with an eye towards achieving an intelligent, interconnected, durable and disruption-free infrastructure and to partner up with DB Netz AG.

-DB Netz AG is looking for innovative solutions in the following areas:
+DB Netz AG was looking for innovative solutions in the following areas:

-Learn which criteria your submission needs to fulfill in order to have the best chances of winning the dedicated challenge.
+Learn which criteria the submission needed to fulfill in order to have the best chances of winning the dedicated challenge.